 - I am afraid that a whole country, an entire people, will be destroyed for nothing.

 - Projecting growth over a whole century for the entire planet is just plain silly.

 - The whole idea that the entire country took to arms with pitchforks and scythes is also a fallacy.

-- 1.1Used to emphasize a large extent or number: disputes on a whole range of issuesMore example sentences
+- 1.1Used to emphasize a large extent or number: whole shelves in libraries are devoted to the subject a whole lot of moneyMore example sentences

 - There are concerns about bench-marking and substitution and a whole lot of issues.

 - Instead, we just got a lecture about a whole lot of other issues that were not relevant.

 - An atheist will always be asking questions about a whole lot of issues, not only religion.